lokimckay/grypt/README.md

 git push
 ```

-Pushed files will be encrypted with the passphrase `secretpassphrase`.
+✔️ Pushed files are encrypted to `age` blobs.

 ### Cloning a repository